postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/integration-with-travis.md

     [![Travis CI build failed](https://assets.postman.com/postman-docs/travis-ci-build-failed.jpg)](https://assets.postman.com/postman-docs/travis-ci-build-failed.jpg)

 1. Select the failed build link to view the build logs in Travis CI.
-Looking at the logs, you can see that the assertion failed.
+The logs will tell you that the assertion failed.
 If this was your own collection, you could use the error message to help understand why the test failed and debug the problem.

     [![Travis CI error log](https://assets.postman.com/postman-docs/travis-ci-error-log.jpg)](https://assets.postman.com/postman-docs/travis-ci-error-log.jpg)